vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 relief is no longer part of a spatial con-

 struction or has been reemployed.
-It may even be doubted, whether our moment 1 is an historic reality at all; possibly, the teaching Śiva, the Dakṣiṇām¯urti as an iconographic category, was from the beginning conceived of as facing the south.
+It may even be doubted, whether our moment 1 is an historic reality at all; possibly, the teaching Śiva, the Dakṣiṇāmūrti as an iconographic category, was from the beginning conceived of as facing the south.

-A Dakṣiṇām¯urti on a crossbar found in Nagarī
+A Dakṣiṇāmūrti on a crossbar found in Nagarī

 To conclude I wish to present an image that may alleviate our doubts somewhaṭ